-- explain differential deformation within Lower Devonian to Permian sedimentary successions in central Spitsbergen. - 3.
-Early Cenozoic backward-dipping duplexes and bedding-parallel décollements in the Billefjorden Group in Pyramiden formed through shortcut faulting propagating upwards and westwards from the Odellfjellet Fault, and/or as roof décollements of a ramp/fault-bend hanging wall anticline, and/or as part of an imbricate fan with basal décollement in the Billefjorden Trough.
-Early Cenozoic contractional structures in uppermost Devonian-Mississippian coals-coaly shales also include fault-propagation folds over preexisting basement-seated faults in Sassenfjorden, and a possible antiformal thrust stack (or ramp anticline) in Reindalspasset. - 4.
-Lower-lowermost Upper Devonian sedimentary rocks might be preserved east of the Billefjorden Fault Zone in Reindalspasset, thus suggesting that the Billefjorden Fault Zone did not act as a reverse fault in Late Devonian times. - 5.
-Thrusting of Proterozoic basement rocks over Lower Devonian sedimentary rocks along the Balliolbreen Fault and fold structures within strata of the Andrée Land Group and Mimerdalen Subgroup in central Spitsbergen may be explained by a combination of downeast Carboniferous normal faulting with associated footwall rotation and exhumation, and subsequent top-west early Cenozoic Eurekan thrusting along the Billefjorden Fault Zone - 6.
-The uncertain relationship of the Balliolbreen Fault with uppermost Devonian-Mississippian sedimentary strata and the poorly constrained nature of the contact (unconformity or bedding-parallel décollements-thrusts) between Devonian of the Andrée Land Group and Mimerdalen Subgroup and uppermost Devonian-Mississippian sedimentary strata, as well as significant along strike variations in cross-section geometry, offset stratigraphy, and inferred timing and kinematics suggest that the Balliolbreen Fault consists of several, discrete, unconnected (soft-linked and/or stepping) or most likely offset fault segments that were reactivated/overprinted with varying degree during Eurekan deformation due to strain partitioning along suborthogonal Eurekan reverse faults.
+Early Cenozoic backward-dipping duplexes and beddingparallel décollements in the Billefjorden Group in Pyramiden formed through shortcut faulting propagating upwards and westwards from the Odellfjellet Fault, and/or as roof décollements of a ramp or fault-bend hanging wall anticline, and/or as part of an imbricate fan with basal décollement in the Billefjorden Trough.
+Early Cenozoic contractional structures in uppermost Devonian-Mississippian coals-coaly shales also include fault-propagation folds over preexisting basement-seated faults in Sassenfjorden, and a possible antiformal thrust stack (or ramp anticline) in Reindalspasset.

+Lower Devonian to lowermost Upper Devonian sedimentary rocks might be preserved east of the Billefjorden Fault Zone in Reindalspasset, thus suggesting that the Billefjorden Fault Zone did not act as a reverse fault in Late Devonian times.
+Thrusting of Proterozoic basement rocks over Lower Devonian sedimentary rocks along the Balliolbreen Fault and fold structures within strata of the Andrée Land Group and Mimerdalen Subgroup in central Spitsbergen may be explained by a combination of down-east Carboniferous normal faulting with associated footwall rotation and exhumation, and subsequent top-west early Cenozoic Eurekan thrusting along the Billefjorden Fault Zone.

-Data availability
+The uncertain relationship of the Balliolbreen Fault with uppermost Devonian-Mississippian sedimentary strata and the poorly constrained nature of the contact (unconformity or bedding-parallel décollements-thrusts) between Devonian of the Andrée Land Group and Mimerdalen Subgroup and uppermost Devonian-Mississippian sedimentary strata, as well as significant along-strike variations in cross-section geometry, offset stratigraphy, and inferred timing and kinematics suggest that the Balliolbreen Fault consists of several discrete, unconnected (soft-linked and/or stepping) or most likely offset fault segments that were reactivated or overprinted to varying degrees during Eurekan deformation due to strain partitioning along suborthogonal Eurekan reverse faults.

-High-resolution versions of the figures and supplements of the manuscript necessary to identify individual reflections and structures can be found at DataverseNO (https://doi.org/10.18710/MXKQPE).
+Data availability.
+High-resolution versions of the figures and supplements of the paper, necessary to identify individual reflections and structures, can be found at DataverseNO (https://doi.org/10.18710/IIHGSH, Koehl, 2021b).